sherry-ger/workshop/Labs/Lab3.md

 2. Select on License Management on the left
 3. Click on the Start trial button and confirm by clicking on Start my trial.
-4. Select on Machine Learning on the left panel
+4. Select on Machine Learning Jobs on the left panel

 <img src="/Labs/images/ML.png" width="300">